Tips to eating healthier in 2022

 5. Find non-food rewards.

-At Urgent Care, we’re here to help you and your loved ones stay healthy all year long!
+At our Urgent Care Centers, we’re here to help you and your loved ones stay healthy all year long!
 Save your spot online or just walk in.

 Written by Sarah Thebarge, Physician Assistant